kidscancode/godot_recipes/src/content/input/custom_actions.md

 ## Solution

 Typically, you'll add actions to the InputMap via _Project Settings_, as shown in [Recipe: Input Actions](/godot_recipes/input/input_actions/).
 However, you may find yourself needing to add one or more actions directly in a script.
-The[InputMap singleton](https://docs.godotengine.org/en/latest/classes/class_inputmap.html) has methods to help you do this.
+The [InputMap singleton](https://docs.godotengine.org/en/latest/classes/class_inputmap.html) has methods to help you do this.

 Here's an example that would add a new action called "attack" using the space key: